bitcoin-s/bitcoin-s/docs/getting-setup.md

 You should be able to test your secp256k1 installation by running `sbt core/console` in your bitcoin-s directory and then running

+`sbt coreTest/test`

+### Optional

+#### Verify libsecp256k1 installation

+To verify you are actually using libsecp256k1 rather than our bouncy castle crypto implementation you can do the following

+`sbt secp256k1jni/console`

+and then type in
 ```scala
 scala> import org.bitcoin._
 import org.bitcoin._